-The Board currently consists of the Non-Executive Chair, the Chief Executive Officer, the Chief Financial Officer and three Non-Executive directors, two of which are independent by definition of the QCA code.
+The Board currently consists of the Interim Chair and Senior Independent Non-Executive Director, the Chief Executive Officer, the Chief Financial Officer and two Non-Executive directors.
+Two Non-Executive Directors are independent by definition of the QCA code.
 The biographies can be found here.